AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Download SDK/Tablestore SDK for Java.md

 This topic describes the version history of Tablestore SDK for Java.

 **Note:** Tablestore SDK for Java V4.0.0 and later support max versions and time to live \(TTL\).
-Both these parameters incompatible with Tablestore SDK for Java V2.x.x.
+Both of these parameters are incompatible with Tablestore SDK for Java V2.x.x.

 ## Version: 5.10.3